OpenVisualCloud/SVT-JPEG-XS/ffmpeg-plugin/wsl2msys2.md

     git checkout release/7.1
   ```
   ```
-    git am --whitespace=fix <jpeg-xs-repo>/ffmpeg-plugin/0001-commit-to-enable-libsvtjpegxs.patch
+    git apply <jpeg-xs-repo>/ffmpeg-plugin/enable-libsvtjpegxs.patch
   ```
-  When using `0001-commit-to-enable-libsvtjpegxs.patch`, you should not copy
+  When using `enable-libsvtjpegxs.patch`, you should not copy `libsvtjpegxs(dec,enc).c`
-  `libsvtjpegxs(dec,enc).c` files to `libavcodec/` manually.
-These files are included
-  with the patch.
+  files to `libavcodec/` manually.
+These files are included with the patch.

 ### 7. FFmpeg configure
 To shrink the compilation size, we use the key --disable-everything and add only